SakSal-tech/investment-api/README.md

 - **Asset Management:** Each portfolio can contain one or more assets.
 Advanced asset queries by value, name, and risk.
 - **Risk Analysis and Summaries:** Includes Value at Risk (VaR) and StressTest calculations for assets, using historic price data.
 - **ESG Scoring & Compliance Tracking:** Sustainable portfolios support ESG scoring and compliance status for responsible investing.
-- **External API Integration:** Historic stock market data is fetched from external APIs for risk calculations.
+- **External API Integration:** Historic stock market data is fetched from external APIs Alpha Vantage https://www.alphavantage.co/ for risk calculations.
 - **DTO-based API Responses:** Clean, secure data contracts for all endpoints.
 - **Postman & HTTP Files:** Easy API testing for clients and developers.
 - **Legacy Support:** Backward compatibility for older portfolio and asset structures.